jesari-git/tt10-gus16-jarias/docs/info.md

 ## External hardware

-A memory board has to be attached to user PMOD connectors (see "memory_board" folder)
+A memory board has to be attached to user PMOD connectors (see memory_board folder)

 ## More docs
 https://www.ele.uva.es/~jesus/cpu_v2.pdf  (older designs, spanish)